Tiramisu-Compiler/tiramisu/tutorials/README.md

 tutorials will help you learn more about the internal representation of Tiramisu.

-- [developers_tutorial_01](developers/tutorial_01/tutorial_01.cpp): A simple example of how to use the low level Tiramisu API (a simple assignment).
+- [Developers tutorial 01](developers/tutorial_01/tutorial_01.cpp): A simple example of how to use the low level Tiramisu API (a simple assignment).
-- [developers_tutorial 02](developers/tutorial_02/tutorial_02.cpp): blurxy using the low level Tiramisu API.
+- [Developers tutorial 02](developers/tutorial_02/tutorial_02.cpp): blurxy using the low level Tiramisu API.
-- [developers_tutorial 03](developers/tutorial_03/tutorial_03.cpp): matrix multiplication using the low level Tiramisu API.
+- [Developers tutorial 03](developers/tutorial_03/tutorial_03.cpp): matrix multiplication using the low level Tiramisu API.
-- [developers_tutorial 05](developers/tutorial_05/tutorial_05.cpp): simple sequence of computations using the low level Tiramisu API.
+- [Developers tutorial 05](developers/tutorial_05/tutorial_05.cpp): simple sequence of computations using the low level Tiramisu API.
-- [developers_tutorial 06](developers/tutorial_06/tutorial_06.cpp): reduction example using the low level Tiramisu API.
+- [Developers tutorial 06](developers/tutorial_06/tutorial_06.cpp): reduction example using the low level Tiramisu API.
-- [developers_tutorial 08](developers/tutorial_08/tutorial_08.cpp): update example using the low level Tiramisu API.
+- [Developers tutorial 08](developers/tutorial_08/tutorial_08.cpp): update example using the low level Tiramisu API.
-- [developers_tutorial 09](developers/tutorial_09/tutorial_09.cpp): complicated reduction/update example using the low level Tiramisu API.
+- [Developers tutorial 09](developers/tutorial_09/tutorial_09.cpp): complicated reduction/update example using the low level Tiramisu API.

 More examples can be found in the [tests](tests/) folder.
 Please check [test_descriptions.txt](tests/test_descriptions.txt) for a full list of examples for each Tiramisu feature.